Talia2/HOL-TrafficManager/HOL.md

 	_DNS host entry TTL_

-1. Once the TTL expires, refresh the page and notice that the background color of the page changes indicating that the response now originates from a hosted service located in a different region.
+1. Once the TTL expires, refresh the page and notice that the background color of the page changes indicating that the response now originates from a cloud service located in a different region.

 1. Wait until the TTL expires again and refresh the page one more time to verify that origin of the response has changed yet again.